 The demands of the White House can be very intense and time-consuming.
-But former United States Vice President Joe Biden still wanted to make it clear to his staff that family always comes first.
+But U.S. politician Joe Biden still wanted to make it clear to his staff that family always comes first.
 In a 2014 memo to his staff, the devoted family man put an unwritten rule of always putting family first in writing.
 He made it clear, don’t miss family obligations for work, otherwise, you will risk disappointing him.

 How Joe Biden Communicated The Importance Of Putting Family First To His Staff